 An estimated 15.4-17.8 million Americans have gotten sick with the flu since October, according to the most recent report from the CDC.
 Though flu season is expected to last at least into March, and has even stretched into May in recent years, far fewer people report getting vaccinated against the virus past late November – a dangerous trend, especially for senior citizens.

 “Over the past month, I’ve seen a dramatic uptick in the number of older patients presenting severe flu symptoms,” said Dr. Naga Vijaya Oruganti, an in-network Clover physician from Good Health Associates.
 “Local flu activity does not appear to be slowing down, and as long as the virus is still circulating, you can still get sick or infect others in the Nashville community.
 It’s certainly not too late for Nashville seniors to get a flu shot this February.”

 A complete list of Nashville flu shot locations and pricing details is available via the national HealthMap Vaccine Finder at vaccinefinder.org.

 The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in Nashville and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

-The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the Nashville region.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.
+The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in Nashville.
+The national survey was of 1,000 adults 60+ throughout the U.S.